Easy Hamburger Soup Recipe

 - Slow cooker directions: Brown the hamburger in a skillet, and add it to crockpot along with the rest of the ingredients (except the parsley).
 Cover, and cook on High for four hours, or on Low for eight hours, or until you’re ready for dinner.

-- Substitute any ground meat for the beef, such as turkey, lamb, chicken, sausage, or venison.
+- Substitute any ground meat for the beef, such as turkey, lamb, chicken, sausage, venison, or ground sausage.

 - Optional add-ins: macaroni, barley, frozen peas or corn, shredded cabbage or kale, spinach, green beans, etc.